jsanzmex/ml-algorithms-for-enterprises/README.md

 4. *Reinforcement learning* --- The algorithm is trained to map action to situation so that the reward or feedback signal is maximised.
 The classifier is not programmed directlyto choose the action, but instead trained to find the most rewarding actions by trial and error.

-5. *Transduction* --- Though it shares similar traits with supervise learning, but it does not develop a explicit classifier.Itattempts to predict the output based on training data, training label, and testdata.
+5. *Transduction* --- Though it shares similar traits with supervise learning, but it does not develop a explicit classifier.
+It attempts to predict the output based on training data, training label, and testdata.

 6. *Learning to learn* --- The classifier is trained to learn from the bias it induced during previous stages.